vanessawagner/vanessawagner/README.md

 ### Mabuhay!
 Welcome! 👋

 My name is Vanessa.
-I am an aspiring Full Stack Software Engineer based in New Orleans, LA with a BS in Chemical Engineering from the Colorado School of Mines.
-I have more than 5 years of experience in operations and project engineering.
+I am a Software Engineering student at Flatiron School based in New Orleans, LA with a BS in Chemical Engineering from the Colorado School of Mines.
+I have more than 5 years of experience in operations and engineering and am always looking for ways to power my work through digitalization.
 I love using creativity to solve tough problems.
-I am currently employed Shell Oil Company.

 - 😄 Pronouns: she/her
 - 🌱 I’m currently learning JavaScript, React, and Monkey C.